kojix2/narray/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request
+6. Consider adding verification scripts for new functionality

 ## Contributors